Humaka01/software-development-and-documentation/Markdown/markdown-quick-guide.md

 ```
 >Don't forget to put in a space in between the brackets if you want the item not to be ticked, otherwise it will not render correctly.

-will be rendered as follows"
+will be rendered as follows:
 - [x] Task 1
 - [x] Task 2
 - [ ]  Task 3